Spanish Saxophonist Manu Brazo is joined by violinist Claudia Gallardo and pianist Prajna Indrawati for their REVIVE concert programme.

 Watch this concert until 31st May at midnight.

 The concert programme REVIVE was thought up when there was a world without live music.
 Created by Spanish saxophonist Manu Brazo the audience will hear popular classical music arranged in a new format with a fresh and modern sound performed by a unique ensemble of saxophone, violin and piano.
-Manu Brazo is joined by violinist Claudia Uriarte and pianist Prajna Indrawati.
+Manu Brazo is joined by violinist Claudia Gallardo and pianist Prajna Indrawati.